-Between the warnings about parasites in sushi, about mercury in certain species of fish and toxins, pregnant women are being scared off fish alltogether.
-And that’s bad news, since the fatty acids in fish are the ideal nourishment for a developing baby.
+Between the warnings about parasites in sushi as well as mercury and toxins in certain species of fish, pregnant women are being scared away from eating fish alltogether.
+This is potentially harmful since the fatty acids in fish are the ideal nourishment for a developing baby.

 More on fish and pregnancy HERE.

-Over the last decade doctor have been using "Evidence-based medicine (EBM)" to more uniformly apply the standards of evidence gained from the scientific method to certain aspects of medical practice.
-According to the Center for Evidence - Based Medicine, "Evidence-based medicine is the conscientious, explicit and judicious use of current best evidence in making decisions about the care of individual patients."
+Over the last decade, doctors have been using "Evidence-based medicine (EBM)" to more uniformly apply the standards of evidence gained from the scientific method to certain aspects of medical practice.
+According to the Center for Evidence-Based Medicine, "Evidence-based medicine is the conscientious, explicit and judicious use of current best evidence in making decisions about the care of individual patients."

-Evidence shows no conclusive evidence in the published literature that eating sushi in pregnancy has adverse effect on the pregnancy or that pregnant women have more complications after eating Sushi.
-There are few if any published reports on an adverse association between Sushi and bad pregnancy outcomes.
+There is no conclusive evidence in published literature that eating sushi in pregnancy has an adverse effect on the pregnancy or that pregnant women have more complications after eating sushi.
+There are few if any published reports on an adverse association between sushi and bad pregnancy outcomes.

-Fish is good for you, it'a that simple.
-Not eating enough fish duiring pregnancy can have a negative effect on your baby's brain development.
+Fish is good for you, it's that simple.
+Not eating enough fish during pregnancy can have a negative effect on your baby's brain development.

-If you take raw and partly cooked shellfish out of the equation, the risk of falling ill from eating seafood is 1 in 2 million servings, the government calculated some years back; by comparison, the risk from eating chicken is 1 in 25,000.
-(Over all, 76 million cases of food poisoning are reported a year.)
+If you take raw and partly cooked shellfish out of the equation, the risk of falling ill from eating seafood is 1 in 2 million servings, according to a government calculation from some years ago.
+By comparison, the risk from eating chicken is 1 in 25,000.
+Over all, 76 million cases of food poisoning are reported each year.

 Sushi is a typical Japanese food with over a thousand years of history and tradition.
 It actually began as a way of preserving fish.
 The raw, cleaned fish was pressed between rice and salt by a heavy stone for a few weeks.
 Then, a lighter cover was used and a few months later it was considered ready to eat.
 Not until the 18th century did a chef decide to serve sushi in its present form as fresh fish and forget about the fermentation process altogether.